 The Company uses underwriting result to measure its underwriting performance.
 Underwriting result is a non-GAAP financial performance measure, calculated on an IFRS basis.
 It excludes certain items to enhance comparability and understanding of underwriting performance by highlighting net underwriting income attributable to on-going underwriting operations.
-Examples of items excluded from underwriting result are investment return, economic assumption changes and amortisation of intangible assets.
-The excluded items, which comprise the Company's investment performance and its performance of other activities, are detailed in sections A.3 and A.4 respectively.
+Examples of items excluded from underwriting result are investment return and pension costs.
+The Company's investment performance and its performance of other activities, are detailed in sections A.3 and A.4 respectively.